entreprise7pro/bootstrap/README.md

 ## Documentation

-Bootstrap's documentation, included in this repo in the root directory, is built with [Jekyll](https://jekyllrb.com/) and publicly hosted on GitHub Pages at <https://bootstrap.7pro.ca/>.
+Bootstrap's documentation, included in this repo in the root directory, is built with [Jekyll](https://jekyllrb.com/) and publicly hosted at <https://bootstrap.7pro.ca/>.
 The docs may also be run locally.

 ### Running documentation locally